 In order to use the VA home mortgage program you need to obtain your certificate of eligibility.
 You should qualify for your certificate of eligibility if you served 24 months in active duty status from 1990 to the present.
 During prior combat theaters less time may actually qualify you.
 For more information on obtaining your certificate of eligibility and detailed qualification requirements visit the VA purchase eligibility page.

 In order to get your certificate of eligibility you will need a clear copy of your DD form 214.
 If you don’t have your DD-214 you can order it here.
 We can not order this for you.
 However we can order your certificate of eligibility if you have your DD-214.
 Or you can order it yourself on the VA site.

-A VA mortgage in Florida has a maximum of $417,000, which is typically the same throughout the country.
-For first time users the up front funding fee is going to be 2.15%.
-For second time users its 3.3%.
+A VA actually doesn’t have a mortgage limit since January of 2020 with the new HR-299 bill, but going over the county loan limit can affect your rate because you would be in the VA Jumbo market.
+For first time users the up front funding fee is going to be 2.3%.
+For second time users its 3.6%.
 So just increase your loan amount by that much unless the seller or you wants to pay the funding fee instead of financing it.
 For a detailed chart of the funding fee break down see below.
 There are no geographic limitations with this program like there is with the $0 down USDA program.
 You can also use the VA program to buy a mobile home, or manufactured home.

 Seller Concessions for Closing Costs

 The seller can contribute up to 4% of the sales price towards the veterans closing costs.
 However what is included in the term closing costs is important.
 Because items like pre-paids (home owners insurance and property taxes) are not included and can be funded by the seller.
 Usually the seller can pay for all of the veterans costs associated with their home purchase if the deal is negotiated that way.
 With a Florida VA mortgage the seller is typically paying for the owners title insurance and the Florida doc stamps.